Hamels yields 3 runs in Braves debut, a 5-1 loss to Orioles

 Hamels returned to get one out in the fourth before being removed after his 52nd pitch.
 Hours earlier, manager Brian Snitker said he would allow the left-hander to throw between 50-55 pitches.

+Neither did Hamels (0-1), but he sure wasn’t satisfied with giving up three runs, three hits and a walk.

+“A three-spot is definitely not the type of number you want to put up,” he said.
+“This is kind of the part where no matter if it is the beginning of what I’m trying to do, I’ve obviously done this for a long time and I need to be able to put up zeros.”

-It didn’t matter much that Hamels (0-1) looked rusty or took the loss.
-What counts is that he’s back in action for a team that expects to be playing well into October.
+What really counts, though, is that Hamels is back in action for a team that expects to be playing well into October.

 “He’s been through a lot since we started in February,” Snitker said before the game.
 “It will be nice to have him on our side.”